Habitat History

 History of Chicagoland Habitat for Humanity

-Chicagoland Habitat for Humanity is a support organization for the eight Habitat for Humanity affiliates in the Chicagoland area with a goal to significantly increasing the number of families served in the region.
+Chicagoland Habitat for Humanity is a support organization for the eight Habitat for Humanity affiliate locations in the Chicagoland area with a goal to significantly increasing the number of families served in the region.
 There is a staggering need for housing support in the Chicago metro area and an opportunity for Habitat to do even more than we do today.
-Chicagoland Habitat was created to leverage capacity building, growth, marketing and advocacy by working in collaboration with the eight affiliates across Chicagoland.
+Chicagoland Habitat was created to leverage capacity building, growth, marketing and advocacy by working in collaboration with the eight affiliate offices across Chicagoland.

-Chicagoland Habitat is currently developing a comprehensive strategic plan for 2022-2025 in partnership with affiliates to most effectively and dramatically increase the number of families served in the Chicago metro area.
+Chicagoland Habitat has developed a comprehensive strategic plan for 2022-2025 in partnership with affiliates to most effectively and dramatically increase the number of families served in the Chicago metro area.

 The eight area affiliates serve families in six Chicagoland counties.
 To date, over 1,300 houses have been built to provide homes for over 5,000 people in the region.
 In collaboration with Chicagoland Habitat, our goal is to dramatically increase the families served in the Chicagoland area.